-A business’s class code is based on the risk of an employee’s work.
-The riskier the job, the higher an employer’s workers’ comp premium is.
-For example, in New Jersey, a restaurant (class code 9082) has a rate of $3.95 per $100 of payroll.
-A restaurant is a reasonably safe line of work.
+A business’s class code is based on the risk inherent in its employee’s work.
+The riskier the work, the higher an employer’s workers’ comp premium is.
+For example, in New Jersey, a fitness center (class code 9053) has a low rate of $1.51 per $100 of payroll.
+A fitness center is a reasonably safe line of work.

-Take a business with greater risks: A contractor (class code 5506) has a rate of $11.95 per $100.
-Construction businesses typically face a higher risk of injury, so employees in these industries generate higher premiums.
-However, two contractors who take on the same type of jobs may still have different rates because of their claim history.
+But a business with greater risks, such as a plumbing contractor (class code 5183), has a rate of $5.86 per $100.
+Typically, contractor businesses face a higher risk of injury, so employees in these industries generate higher premiums.
+However, two contractors with similar payrolls and who take on the same type of jobs may still have different rates because of their claims history.

 New Jersey Workers’ Comp Premium Discounts

 New Jersey employers with a workers’ comp policy premium greater than $5,000 are eligible to receive automatic premium discounts.
-Discounts are given as a percentage of gross premium—a larger premium generally generates a higher discount.
-Insurance carriers are required to automatically apply discounts based on the current New Jersey premium discount formula.
+Discounts are given as a percentage of gross premium, so a larger premium generally generates a higher discount.
+Insurance carriers are required to apply discounts based automatically on the current New Jersey premium discount formula.
 Discounts are not available for state fund policies.